 Do you ever look in a mirror and think your face would be OK if it weren't for your nose?
 Maybe you feel your ears stick straight out, and nothing you do can hide them.
 Perhaps you're self-conscious about your breasts being way too large.
 Or maybe a bad case of acne has left scars or pits on your face.
 If you're self-conscious about a physical characteristic, you may be among the thousands of teens who consider plastic surgery each year.

-According to the American Society of Plastic and Reconstructive Surgeons (ASPS), more than 219,000 cosmetic procedures were done on patients aged 18 and younger in 2008.
+According to the American Society of Plastic and Reconstructive Surgeons (ASPS), more than 236,000 cosmetic procedures were performed on patients ages 19 and younger in 2012.
 Some of the most common types of plastic surgery teens choose include nose jobs, and correction of protruding ears, too-large breasts, asymmetrical breasts, and scarring caused by acne or injuries.

 Teens seek plastic surgery for many reasons.
 One reason many cite is that young people can be cruel, whether intentionally or not.
 For example, someone may blurt out to a friend, "Gee, did you see that kid's nose?" -- without thinking of the pain it may cause.
 A constant barrage of cruel remarks often drives teens to take surgical action.

 Most teens seek plastic surgery to improve their appearance or to increase self-esteem.
 Teens often report that their self-image and self-confidence improves when their perceived physical shortcomings are corrected.

 While these reasons are similar to those of adults, teens often want to fit in with others, rather than stand out, where appearance is concerned.
 So it is important for teens considering plastic surgery to be sure that they are doing it for themselves -- not to meet the expectations of anyone else.